danbev/learning-crypto/notes/asn1.md

 1A = VisibleString
 ```
 In OpenSSL these values can be found in include/openssl/asn1.h.

+#### BIT STRING
+When parsing a EC bit string the first octet is not part of the private key
+octets but instead is there to specify if point compression is in use.
+So this
+needs to be taking into account when parsing this field.

 #### Module
 A module is the top level container